Who are the sponsors of the Sheffield Leader?

 What is the Sheffield Leader Community?

-All past and present Sheffield Leader participants become part of the community-more information on what the community involves can be found here.
+All past, present and future Sheffield Leader participants become part of the community-more information on what the community involves can be found here.